-Listen actively: It is important to accept the bereaved person's interpretation of the events and acknowledge and respect the person's feelings.
+It is important to accept the bereaved person's interpretation of the events and acknowledge and respect their feelings.
 Give the bereaved time to talk about their loss, if and when they wish.
-Often a person needs to tell the story over and over again as a way to process the experience.
-The bereaved person will probably feel a need to talk about practical things like the funeral, change of residence, maybe economic problems, in between grieving over the loss.
-Help the bereaved through the necessary big decisions in the immediate aftermath, but remember that it is usually a good idea, if possible, to delay any major decisions until the person, as well as the situation, has been somewhat stabilized.
+Often they need to tell the story over and over again as a way to process the experience.
+The bereaved person will probably feel a need to talk about practical things like the ceremonies, change of residence, maybe economic problems, in between grieving over the loss.
+Help the bereaved through the necessary big decisions in the immediate aftermath, and remember that it is usually a good idea, if possible, to delay any major decisions until the person, and the situation, have been somewhat stabilized.
 Decisions taken in haste can easily be regretted later.